nub3Ar/Catswork/README.txt

 8/11/18, Barry:
 -Change data security options in manifest to enable inline script for local storage -File interaction between front-end and localstorage is done for gsheet and name

+8/14/18, Barry£º
+-Change storage option from localstorage to chrome storage for variable sharing among the files